Comparisons

 TinaCMS, Decap & others

 A git-based CMS is built for authoring Markdown in your repo.
-DraftView is built for reviewing it: structured suggestions and comments from any stakeholder that sync to the PR.
+DraftView is built for reviewing it, whoever (or whatever) wrote it: structured suggestions, comments, and sign-off from any stakeholder, synced to the PR.
 Use both together.

 DraftView strengths